markjprice/cs11dotnet7/docs/errata/improvements.md

 ```

 In the 8th edition, I will add a similar explanation of the operator `??` to the **Chapter 3, Operating on variables** section.

+# Page 241 - Defining flight passengers

+> Thanks to [Masoud Nazari](https://github.com/MAS-OUD) for raising this [issue on 8 March 2023](https://github.com/markjprice/cs11dotnet7/issues/38).

+In Step 1, you are told to add a new file named `FlightPatterns.cs`.
+If you use Visual Studio 2022, then this file will contain a class named `FlightPatterns`.

+In Step 2, you are given the complete code for that file that defines a file-scoped namespace named `Packt.Shared` with several classes like `Passenger` in it.
+If you define those classes inside the Visual Studio-generated `FlightPatterns` class then you will later have problems referencing the nested classes.

+In the next edition, I will add a note for Visual Studio readers to explicitly tell them to delete the class named `FlightPatterns` as well as providing the complete code for the `FlightPatterns.cs` file.

 # Page 251 - Setting up a class library and console application